chees-eater-tb1516/fondue/README.md

 # fondue
-ic radio source selection and crossfading application for uninterrupted audio streaming uses libraries from ffmpeg for demultiplexing/ decoding/ filtering / encoding and multiplexing
+IC Radio source selection and crossfading application for uninterrupted audio streaming.
+Uses libraries from ffmpeg for demultiplexing/ decoding/ filtering / encoding and multiplexing

 dependencies: